chrissuu/bleu/_posts/2025-10-17-bootstrapping-llm.md

 Modern LLMs are (mostly) trained in two stages: pre-training and post-training.

-Pre-training combines large datasets of basically the entire internet with clever architecture designs made around transformers to do next token prediction.
-During this step, the model can be thought of as "advanced auto complete".
+Pre-training combines large datasets of basically the entire internet with clever architecture designs made around transformers to do next token prediction (usually).
+During this step, the model can be thought of as an "advanced auto complete".
-In general, the model during this step has learned a lot of the syntactical rules of the language(s) that it is trying to next token predict.
+In general, the model during this step has learned a lot of the syntactical rules and semantics of the language(s) that it is trying to next token predict.

 Post-training is composed of many different fine-tuning steps (not exhaustive!).
 It is up to the trainer's discretion on which steps